djdinnebeil/aie7_journey/01_Prompt Engineering and Prototyping Best Practices/activities.md

 Clarity / Focus / Conceptual Simplification

 **System Performance Evaluation**:
-The system provided a clear and concise response.
-The response was longer and more thorough when a role of expert programmer was selected vs. the role of a helpful assistant.
+The system provided a clear and concise response, suitable for a complete beginner.
+Notably, responses were longer and more thorough when selecting the `expert programmer` developer message versus a generic `helpful assistant`.
+**Strengths:** Clarity and structure.
+**Weaknesses:** The length may be too much for some absolute beginners.

 ---

 ### 🔹 Question 2

 **Prompt**:
 Read the following essay and provide a concise summary of the key points.

 **Aspect Tested**:
 Conceptual Accuracy / Summarization / Comprehension

 **System Performance Evaluation**:
-The system was prompted to provide a summary of the key points of an essay focused on Declarationism.
-The system was able to capture the important points and did not leave anything out.

-The system was prompted again with the same essay, except now to provide a concise summary.
-The system was again able to capture the important points and did not leave anything out.
+The system accurately summarized the essay's main points without omitting any crucial details.
+When prompted again for an even more concise summary, the system delivered as expected.
+**Strengths:** Consistency in capturing key points.
+**Weaknesses:** Could occasionally be more concise.

 ---